May 22, 33 A.D. - August 31, 70 A.D. Roman Empire

 New Testament authors never describe the destruction of Jerusalem and its 3rd (Herod's) temple as a past event.
 Furthermore, the apostle John wrote the Book of Revelation as though the 3rd temple was still standing (Revelation 11:1-2).
 John, unlike Ezekiel, measured the temple himself (Revelation 11:1).
 On top of that, Jesus stated that the next, or fourth, temple to be raised after the destruction of the 3rd was the temple of his own body (Mark 14:58, John 2:19-22).
 In summation, the Bible's historical chronology coupled with the absence or presence of contextual indicators constrain the last days before the end of the age to an event already fulfilled in the past, that is, by the year 70 AD during the 3rd temple-period.

-Bar-Jesus the Jewish sorcerer (Act 13:6) or Simon, son of Gioras the Jewish leader in the revolt against Rome were likely candidates (Revelation 16:13).
+Bar-Jesus the Jewish sorcerer/magician (Acts 13:6).
+The apostle Paul called him the "son of the devil" (Acts 13:10).
+Another likely candidate was Simon, son of Gioras, the Jewish leader in the revolt against Rome (Revelation 16:13).
 Christian residents who heeded Christ's warning did not stay to fight against the Romans (Luke 21:20), but fled into the wilderness where they were sheltered for the 3.8 year-duration of the Roman siege (Revelation 12:6).
 A false prophet also claimed that God commanded Jerusalem's residents to stay and defend the temple and wait for "miraculous signs of their deliverance" in order to prevent them from deserting.
 Other false messiahs and false prophets claiming to "exhibit manifest wonders and signs, that should be performed by the providence of God" also appeared at that time (Mark 13:21-23).

 Beast of the sea